thadguidry/respec/Developers-Guide.md

  * conf: is the ReSpec configuration object (`window.respecConfig`) - which the user defined.
 Be careful not to modify this object.
  * doc: a reference to the Document on which the plugin will operate - this is _always_ `window.document`.
- * bc: a callback function, which you should call when the plugin's work is done.
+ * cb: a callback function, which you should call when the plugin's work is done.
 Note, eventually, cb() will be deprecated in favor of simply returning a promise.
 However, right now we use callbacks.

 As shown in the example above, a plugin should use the "conf" object to act on the "doc" in some way.
 And then call cb() when the work is done.